 The area within and to some extent surrounding Kouchibouguac National Park is monitored for invasive plant species.
 Attempts at management of these species are typically made wherever possible.
 The encroachment of these invasive species presents a threat to the biological diversity and ecological integrating of the area's ecosystems, including aquatic ecosystems.
-These invasive plants have been identified, given: a priority ranking (1 is the highest priority rating), an invasion potential rating, had their distribution and abundance noted, and have been given an eradication feasibility estimate; all of this information can be found in table 20 below.
+These invasive plants have been identified, given: a priority ranking (1 is the highest priority rating), an invasion potential rating, had their distribution and abundance noted, and have been given an eradication feasibility estimate; all of this information can be found in Table 35 on the following page.